nitwmanish/Reconstruction-Of-Images-Using-RBM/README.md

-# Dimensionality-Reduction-And-Feature-Extraction-Using-RBM
-Dimensionality Reduction And Feature Extraction With Restricted Boltzmann Machine(RBM) This is working code for Dimensionality Reduction And Feature Extraction With RBM on MNIST dataset
+This is hands on Jupyter Notebook on dimensionality reduction and feature extraction with RBM on MNIST dataset, Accompanied post for this Jupyter Noteboo can be found on this link.